PACKED-vzw/CultURIze-Back-End-Docker/README.md

 To check if it works you can push a change to your repository and you should notice on the server in your repository the folder apache-htaccess getting filled with the htaccess-files.

+## Start creating PIDs with the CultURIze tool
+You're all set now!
+Everytime you'll upload PIDs to the repository for which you congured the webhook, it will automatically be published at [http://your-server-IP/$subdirectory/$PID](http://your-server-IP/subdirectory/PID), e.g. http://example.org/rembrand/work/1

 ## Removing the configuration
 1. Run the command `docker-compose stop` inside the repository folder of the culturize docker